Article

 Frederik returns with new perspectives and a renewed appreciation for what TriFinance offers.

 “Proposing ideas and being heard… I took that for granted.
-At BMW, I realized those are gifts.
+I realized those are gifts.
 TriFinance’s way of working shaped me into the professional I am today.”

 “Think not twice, but four times before leaving,” he says with a smile.
 “And remember why you chose TriFinance in the first place.”